What is it?

 What causes it?

-- We get keratosis pilaris when dead skin cells clog our pores
+- Dead skin cells clog pores

 - Keratosis pilaris is harmless, so typically no treatment is necessary